 You must be aware that how common it is.
-Every one have some understanding or experience about common cold.
+Everyone has some understanding or experience of the common cold.
 You might be suffering from common cold or might have suffered earlier.
 This is the evidence to prove that common cold is so common; so the question arises, So, why is common cold so common?

-To answer this question you need some background information about host pathogen interaction.
+To answer this question you need some background information about host-pathogen interaction.

-To win this battle (host pathogen interaction) our body uses various arsenals (weapons) known as immune cells and their mediators such as T Cells, B Cells, Antibodies, Natural Killer cells, Interferons, cytokines, Macrophages etc. Similarly Pathogens also employ various virulence factors that either destroy these weapons (e.g., IgA protease), help to hide from immune cells or inactivate the effect of these cells.
+To win this battle (host-pathogen interaction) our body uses various arsenals (weapons) known as immune cells and their mediators such as T Cells, B Cells, antibodies, natural killer cells, interferons, cytokines, macrophages, etc. Similarly, pathogens also employ various virulence factors that either destroy these weapons (e.g., IgA protease), help to hide from immune cells or inactivate the effect of these cells.

-Till now scientists (virologists; scientist with profound knowledge about viruses) been found more than 100 different types of such Rhinoviruses.
+Till now scientists (virologists; a scientist with profound knowledge about viruses) been found more than 100 different types of such Rhinoviruses.

 This property of rhinovirus is called serotypes and rhinovirus has more than 100 serotypes.
 A patient can be infected by one serotype of a virus, recover, and have antibodies that protect from infection by that serotype in the future; however, that person can be infected by another serotype of that virus.
 So because of the multiple serotype characteristics of rhinovirus, the infection caused by this virus is common.

 Another virus that also has multiple serotypes is the influenza virus.
 Now think, why the influenza virus is able to cause epidemics and pandemics?